6 Ways to Make Your Website Your Association's Greatest Marketing Tool

 - Allows for easy social sharing

 - Solicits member feedback

 If you’re covering all those bases, you’re off to a great start!

 For more information about using your website in conjunction with inbound marketing tactics designed to bring members to you, download our free eBook: Getting Started with Inbound Marketing for Associations.

 About Dave Martin

-Dave joined Aptify in November 2015 as the Chief Marketing Officer in the Tysons Corner office.
+Dave was Chief Marketing Officer at Aptify from 2015 to 2017.
 Before joining Aptify, Dave served as the Vice President of Marketing & Content for the Electronic Retailing Association (ERA) from 2009-2015.
 In this role he was responsible for all marketing activities and platforms (including web properties, social media, the AMS, CMS, Hubspot, event registration, and awards gala submissions and voting) communications and public relations.